pingcap/docs-cn/partitioned-table.md

 PARTITIONS 4;
 ```

-The most efficient hash function is one which operates upon a single table column, and whose value increases or decreases consistently with the column value, as this allows for “pruning” on ranges of partitions.
+The most efficient Hash function is one which operates upon a single table column, and whose value increases or decreases consistently with the column value.

 For example, `date_col` is a column whose type is `DATE`, and the value of the `TO_DAYS(date_col)` expression varies with the value of `date_col`. `YEAR(date_col)` is different from `TO_DAYS(date_col)`, because not every possible change in `date_col` produces an equivalent change in `YEAR(date_col)`.
-Even so, `YEAR(date_col)` is still a good hash function, because its value varies in proportion to the value of `date_col`.

 In contrast, assume that you have an `int_col` column whose type is `INT`.
 Now consider about the expression `POW(5-int_col,3) + 6`.
-It is not a good hash function though, because as the value of `int_col` changes, the result of the expression does not change proportionally.
+It is not a good Hash function though, because as the value of `int_col` changes, the result of the expression does not change proportionally.
 A value change in `int_col` might result in a huge change in the expression result.
 For example, when `int_col` changes from 5 to 6, the change of the expression result is -1.
 But the result change might be -7 when `int_col` changes from 6 to 7.

-In conclusion, when the expression has a form that is closer to `y = cx`, it is more suitable to be a hash function.
+In conclusion, when the expression has a form that is closer to `y = cx`, it is more suitable to be a Hash function.
 Because the more non-linear an expression is, the more unevenly scattered the data among the partitions tends to be.

 In theory, pruning is also possible for expressions involving more than one column value, but determining which of such expressions are suitable can be quite difficult and time-consuming.
 For this reason, the use of hashing expressions involving multiple columns is not particularly recommended.